Photo Of A Cyclist On Zone 2 Training Ride Through Lush Green Forest Peeking Through Trees

 Exercise Intensity and Substrate Utilization

 The majority of exercise intensities generate ATP through aerobic metabolism, also called oxidative phosphorylation.
-Depending on the level of fitness of an individual and up to 55-75% of VO2 max intensity, ATP synthesis (energy) is generated from fat and carbohydrates, although CHOs are used at small rates during low and moderate exercise intensities.
+Depending on the fitness level of an individual, ATP synthesis (energy) is generated from fat and carbohydrates, although carbs are used at small rates during low and moderate exercise intensities.

 At higher exercise intensities (beyond 75% of VO2 max), ATP generation increases to maintain muscle contractile demands.

-Fat cannot synthesize ATP fast enough, so CHO utilization increases and starts being the predominant energy substrate as the rate of energy synthesis derived from CHO is faster than that from fat.
+Fat cannot synthesize ATP fast enough, so carbohydrate utilization increases and becomes the predominant energy substrate.
+This is because energy synthesis derived from carbs is faster than fat.

 Essentially, going slowly lets your body use fats as fuel, and as you increase the pace, you increase the demand for carbohydrates.